 How to calculate pack year

 You can calculate a pack year by taking the number of years you smoked and multiply that by the amount you smoked each day.
-For example, if you smoked 1 pack per day for 30 years = 30 pack years (1 pack = 20 cigarettes).
+For example, if you smoked 1 pack per day for 20 years = 20 pack years.
 You can also use this smoking calculator to calculate your pack year.

 Texas Health lung screening programs have been recognized by the American College of Radiology for commitment to practicing safe, effective diagnostic care for those at high-risk for lung cancer.
 The programs are led by a multidisciplinary team of physicians, including oncologists, radiologists, cardiovascular surgeons and pulmonologists on the medical staff.